Selling Multiple Complements with Packaging Costs: Introduction

-Consider, for example, the reallocation of land plots to farmers via an auction by the government.
-The government favors the allocation of two complementary land plots as a bundle, to support farmers and to encourage defragmentation (cf.~\cite{Bryan-2024}).
-However, it wishes to allocate the two land plots separately if two individual buyers have sufficiently high values for them.
-In our framework, it can do so by defining a negative packaging cost, offering the bundle more cheaply than the sum of costs of items contained in the bundle.\footnote{This can also be interpreted as an indirect subsidy.
-In auctions for biodiversity conservation contracts (e.g.,~\citet{Stoneham2003}), the government may wish to subsidize bundles if conservation measures implemented on the same piece of land are synergetic.} There may also be a small number of special, highly productive plots that, for fairness reasons, the government wishes to sell separately.
-Then, this preference can be expressed as a (strongly) positive packaging cost.
-Further applications of our framework are found in procurement, \footnote{Note that in procurement, in a market with multiple suppliers, the \emph{buyer} has partition preferences.
-For example, a single supplier could provide the maintenance and employee training of a machine more efficiently than two different suppliers.}\textsuperscript{,} \footnote{Some decision support systems used in practice allow for different types of discounts and sophisticated bids \citep{Giunipero2009,Bichler2011}. \cite{Bichler2011} propose a bidding language that accommodates various types of discounts a procurement manager may want to offer, although not in the context of Walrasian equilibrium.} the insurance industry, \footnote{In the insurance industry, the risk between and across bundled products is interdependent.
-Representing such interdependencies while maintaining tractability is a key challenge in the partitioning problem that we address in our framework.} the transport sector,\footnote{See, e.g.,~\citet{Cantillon2005}.} or broadcasting frequency auctions.
+In our market, the seller cares about whether any two or more items are allocated to separate buyers or, packaged, to a single buyer.
+Thus, we name the associated costs \emph{packaging costs}.
+Consider, for example, the reallocation of land plots to farmers via an auction.
+The government favors the allocation of two complementary land plots as a bundle to encourage defragmentation (cf.~\cite{Bryan-2024}).
+However, it wishes to allocate the two land plots separately if individual buyers have sufficiently high values.
+In our framework, it can do so by defining \emph{negative packaging costs}, offering the bundle more cheaply than the sum of costs of the items contained.\footnote{This can also be interpreted as an indirect subsidy.
+Selling biodiversity conservation contracts (e.g.,~\cite{Stoneham2003}), one may wish to subsidize bundles if contracts implemented on the same land are synergetic.} A small number of highly productive plots the government wishes to sell separately for fairness reasons, which can be expressed as \emph{positive packaging costs}.
+Because an assigned bundle may affect the cost of other bundles, e.g.,~if they contain items of the same variety, the seller's overall cost depends on the entire partitioning of their supply.
+Applications for our framework are also found in procurement, the insurance industry, the transport sector, or wireless spectrum auctions. \footnote{In a procurement market with multiple suppliers, the \emph{buyer} has partition preferences: a single supplier may be preferred for machine maintenance and employee training.
+Decision support systems used in practice allow for different types of discounts and sophisticated bids \citep{Giunipero2009,Bichler2011}. \cite{Bichler2011} propose a bidding language that allows various types of discounts on bundles, but not in the context of Walrasian equilibrium.
+In the insurance industry, the risk between bundled products is interdependent.
+Representing such interdependencies while maintaining tractability is a key challenge in the partitioning problem.
+For transport sector auctions, see, e.g.,~\cite{Cantillon2005}, and for spectrum auctions, e.g.,~\cite{Cramton-2011}.} In practice, sellers often wish for flexibility in shaping the market outcome; e.g.,~the Bank of England can express complex supply curves for allocating loans to commercial banks \citep{Klemperer2008,Klemperer2010,Klemperer2018}.